 Principle X. Dev/prod parity

-Deployed applications to Dev and Prod should have parity.
-In essence, there should only be a slight difference between both deployments.
-Vast difference in both may lead to unintended compatibility issues between dev and production code.
-It is reccomended that when building 12 factor app, backing services should not be different between dev and prod.
-Difference in backing services could cause issues down the road.
+Applications deployed to development and production should have parity.
+Essentially, there should be only the slightest difference between both deployments.
+A vast difference may lead to unintended compatibility issues between dev and production code.
+When building a 12-factor app, backing services between dev and prod must be the same; a difference here could cause significant issues down the line.

 Principle XI.
 Logs